 21.2 Appeals

+Policy:

-The Contractor must provide the subcontractor, against which enforcement action is being taken, with an opportunity for a hearing, appeal, or other administrative proceeding as entitled by statute or regulation applicable to the action involved.
+The Grantee must provide the subgrantee (subrecipient), against which enforcement action is being taken, with an opportunity for a hearing, appeal, or other administrative proceeding as entitled by statute or regulation applicable to the action involved.

+The Uniform Guidance and Texas Grant Management Standards (TxGMS) require that upon taking any remedy for non-compliance, the Grantee must provide the subgrantee (subrecipient) an opportunity to object and provide information and documentation challenging the suspension or termination action, in accordance with written processes and procedures published by the Grantee.
+The requirements also provide that the Grantee must comply with any requirements for hearings, appeals or other administrative proceedings to which the subgrantee is entitled under any statute or regulation applicable to the action involved.

-Each Contractor has discretion in developing its own appeals policies to the extent that such policies do not conflict with federal and/or state provisions as provided in this chapter, or as otherwise required.
-In addition, Contractors may use the Agency’s appeal policy codified at 40 TAC §802.142, as a model.
+Each Grantee has discretion in developing its own appeals policies to the extent that such policies do not conflict with federal and/or state provisions as provided in this chapter, or as otherwise required.
+In addition, Grantees may use the Agency’s appeal policy codified at 40 TAC § 802.142, as a model.

-Program Specific Entity:

-Supplemental Nutrition Assistance Program (SNAP) Employment and Training (E&T).
-Although the regulations at 7 CFR Part 3015, which are applicable to SNAP E&T awards, do not specifically require that a Contractor provide subcontractors, such as those described above, with an opportunity to appeal an enforcement decision, such policies are recommended by the Agency.

-Authority:

-OMB Circular A-110 §__.62(b)

-29 CFR §97.43(b)

-45 CFR §92.43(b)

-UGMS Part III §__.43(b)
+Reference:

+OMB Uniform Guidance: 2 CFR § 200.342

+TxGMS: “Opportunities to Object, Hearings, and Appeals”

-Last Update: April 1, 2014
+Last Update: October 1, 2023